 If the central banks are keeping the interest rates very low, the premium will also be very low.
-When rates are low, CFDs are very interesting due to the low financing costs.
+When rates are low, CFDs are interesting for short term speculation due to the low financing costs.

 If the margin is 20%, you will have a gearing or leverage of 5.
 Movements in the shares will be 5 times greater for your position.
 In the example above you would be able to lock in a profit of $300 with an investment of only $440.98, a return of 68%.

 Trading CFDs involves risk and you should always use a stop-loss order to limit the risk and the losses.
 Don't be tempted to open very large positions for your account.
-Don't forget that you can lose more than what you have invested or that you can even lose more money than what you have put in your account (European regulated brokers now have to guarantee that your account cannot go below zero, they all offer negative balance protection since 2018).
+Don't forget that you can lose more than what you have invested or that you can even lose more money than what you have put in your account.
+European regulated brokers now have to guarantee that your account cannot go below zero, they all offer negative balance protection since 2018.
+Other regions have followed these regulations and most brokers now offer negative balance protection for retail clients.

 In the example above: say you have put $500 on an account and that you have opened the long trade on Tesla.
 If Tesla opens 25% lower because of bad news, the new value of your position would be $1,653.67, a loss of $551,22.
 Your initial deposit would be totally gone and you would suddenly have a debt of $51,22 to your broker.